gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 The scavenger nearly deals with him.
 I hear its halves chattering to each other and its little clawed feet.
 A blade bites flesh.
 One half splashes into my pool.
-It wis still twitching despite the sword in its belly.
+It is still twitching despite the blade in its belly.
 I open my jaws.
 The sword's sandshaw leather grip adds a piquant note to the tang of metal and the warm salty satisfaction of flesh.

-Now he is speaking to the echo of my previous meal.
+Now he is speaking to the ghost of my previous meal.
 Words, words, words… Words are another enemy of patience.
 Words and thoughts and change, they would all poison my patience the way those who made this place once tried to poison me and my kin.